jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 {% endblock %}
 ```

-The pagination function in Eleventy is much more prowerful than it seems at first sight.
-If the data for our blogposts came as big JSON file retruned by an API, we could use the `./src/_data/_blogposts.js` file as a data source and use the same pagination function to generate all the detail pages with just one file.
+The pagination function in Eleventy is much more powerful than it seems at first sight.
+If the data for our blogposts came as a big JSON file returned by an API, we could use the `./src/_data/_blogposts.js` file as a data source and use the same pagination function to generate all the detail pages with just one file.
 We just have to specify a value of `1` for `size` and to craft a dynamic permalink pattern that corresponds to the URLs we want.

 Here is a simplified template we could use for that.